What is a delivery hemorrhage and how can it be avoided?

 Occasionally, however, a hemorrhage may occur, known as a delivery hemorrhage, or post-partum hemorrhage.
 This refers to heavy bleeding (over 500 ml for vaginal deliveries and 1,000 ml for Caesarean sections) that can occur in the 24 to 48 hours following childbirth.

-These hemorrhages affect between 5 and 10 out of every 100 women following childbirth.
-It is a medical emergency that must be treated rapidly.
-However, delivery haemorrhages are often diagnosed within 2 hours of ldelivery, as the woman is usually kept under surveillance in the delivery room during this period.
+These hemorrhages affect between 5 and 10 women out of 100 after childbirth.
+It's a medical emergency that needs to be treated quickly.
+However, delivery haemorrhages are often diagnosed within 2 hours of delivery, as the woman remains under surveillance in the delivery room during this period.

 What are the symptoms of delivery haemorrhage?

-As you will have gathered, the symptoms of a delivery hemorrhage are primarily bleeding during and after childbirth, particularly vaginal bleeding.
-The loss of blood can also lead to an accelerated pulse and dizziness.
+As you will have gathered, the symptoms of a delivery hemorrhage are first and foremost bleeding at the time of and following childbirth, particularly vaginal bleeding.
+Accelerated pulse and dizziness can also be experienced as a result of this blood loss.

 What causes this haemorrhage?